When sales enablement took off, its offshoots followed.

 "We need to provide partners with a 30,000-foot view that applies to the masses while also making sure we're diving into specific details." - Brooke Coletti, Sr. Enablement Manager, AWS

-While enablement typically doesn’t have an influence on how partners get paid, you can still make an effort to understand how they’re compensated.
+While enablement typically doesn't influence how partners get paid, you can still try to understand how they're compensated.
+Some partnerships follow a tiered approach, bronze, silver, or gold-level partners with different requirements and training needs.

 How to enable internal partner reps